DataDog/datadog-cloudfoundry-buildpack/README.md

 ## Basic Usage

-If you don't have this buildpack installed in your foundry, you can reference one of the GitHub .zip releases in your `manifest.yml`, like this:
+If you don't have this buildpack uploaded in your foundation, you can reference one of the GitHub .zip releases in your `manifest.yml`, like this:

 ```